saros-project/saros/misc/net/diagnosis/README.txt

    directory.
 (X and Y correspond to the script's version number)

 1.b) Windows users
-   Place the script "saros-connectivity-diagnosis_X_Y.bat" and the netcat application nc.exe in a writeable directory.
-You're free to replace nc.exe by another netcat implementation.
+   Place the script "saros-connectivity-diagnosis_X_Y.bat" and a netcat implementation (as nc.exe) in a writeable directory.
    (X and Y correspond to the script's version number)

 2) Run "sh saros-connectivity-diagnosis_X_Y.sh" resp.